takenet/blip-docs/source/includes/en/extensions/artificial-intelligence.md

 |---------------------------------|
 | postmaster@ai.msging.net        |

-The  **Artificial Intelligence** extension allows the creation, training and publication of artificial intelligence models in the providers associated with the chatbot, besides performing sentence analysis to identify intentions and entities.
+The  **Artificial Intelligence** extension allows the creation, training and publication of artificial intelligence models in the providers associated with the chatbot, besides performing sentence analysis to identify intents and entities.
 The configuration of the chatbot providers is done through the **Artificial Intelligence**  menu in the [BLiP portal] (https://portal.blip.ai).

 You can associate **response documents** with the model that should be submitted when an intent is matched in a sentence.
-In addition, the extension can be used to improve the model by associating questions with intentions.
+In addition, the extension can be used to improve the model by associating questions with intents.

 The training of the model is performed simultaneously on all of the AI ​​providers associated with chatbot.
 In that case, a snapshot of the model is stored and can be retrieved later to compare its effectiveness with other versions.
 To use a trained template, you must publish it.